 - Cumulative number of income-boosting products and services sold reached 100,000, benefiting 486,500 people.

 - PD reaches approximately 80 percent of Burma’s rural population.

 - Cumulative increase in income has reached $276 million.

-- Yield size has increased by 10 to 15 percent.
+- Rice yields increased 10 to 15 percent

 - 546 village infrastructure projects have been completed.